trainiac/vscode-stylelint/README.md

 Document types that you can use to run stylelint against if you are using CSS inside document types like: `javascriptreact`, `typescriptreact` or `vue`.

-+#### stylelint.syntax
+#### stylelint.syntax

-+
-+Type: `String`
+Type: `String`
-+Default: `null`
+Default: `null`

-+
-+Stylelint needs a custom parser for scss and less files.
+Stylelint needs a custom parser for scss and less files.
 If the file you are linting is a .less or .scss file, no worries, this vscode-stylelint will automatically configure stylelint for you.
 However, if you have are trying to lint a file that is not on of those file types but still uses less or scss syntax, you must specify the syntax with this option.
-+

 ## License